It is also known as the African red pepper, American red pepper, Spanish pepper, bird pepper, or

 help strengthen the heart.

 everything that is truly organic is better for you.
-Organic cayenne pepper is probably no exception.
+Organic cayenne pepper is no exception, in my

 I say "probably" as almost all cayenne is magnificient.
 Still, if you can get either

 home-grown cayenne pepper or organic cayenne pepper from organic farmers, that is best.